jmphil09/carmichael/README.md

 1) Clone this repo.

-2) Create a virtual environment.
+2) Create a virtual environment with venv.
 Example: `python -m venv carm_env` and activate the environment with `source carm_env/bin/activate`.
 These commands will work on Linux and Mac but are slightly different for Windows.

 3) Install the requirements with `python -m pip install -r requirements.txt`.
 (Use pi4_requirements.txt if using a raspberry pi or other Arm device).